jaisharma06/BikeSharingAssignment/linear_regression__subjective_questions_solved.md

    1. **'registered'** - Seems to have the highest correlation with the target variable i.e. **'cnt'** but as we know *'cnt = registered + casual'* this behaviour is expected.
    2. **'temp'** - Seems to have a pretty good correlation with the target variable i.e. **'cnt'**.
 After **'registered'**, **'temp'** is the variable which seems to have highest correlation with the **'cnt'**.
 ___
+## 4. How did you validate the assumptions of Linear Regression after building the model on the training set?
+>Assumptions of Linear Regression:-
+  >1.
+There exists some kind of linear relationship between X and y.
+  >2.
+Error terms are normally distributed.
+  >3.
+Error terms are independant of each other.
+  >4.
+Error terms have constant variance(Homosedacity).

+- **Validating Linear Relation between X and y:**</br>
+  - We drew a pair plot and found that there exists a linear relation between **'cnt'** and **'temp'**.

+- **Validating that error terms are independant of each other**</br>
+  - Drew a heatmap on the train set correlation.
+  - Calculated VIF for all the predictors and removed predictors with high VIF.
+  - VIF(Variance Inflation Factor) - High VIF indicates high correlation between the predictors.

+- **Validating that Error terms are normally distributed:**</br>
+  we drew a distplot for the residuals(error terms) from that we can infer that:</br>
+    - There is no pattern in the error terms.
+    - Mean is almost 0.
+    - The plot appears to be a normal distribution.
+    - There doesn't seems to be pattern in the error terms.

+- **Validating Homosedacity:**</br>
+  - Drew a scatter plot between residuals and y_train and found out that there exists a constant variance in the error terms.
+___
+## 5. Based on the final model, which are the top 3 features contributing significantly towards explaining the demand of the shared bikes?
+The top 3 features contributing significantly towards explaining the demand of the shared bikes are as follows:
+  1. **Temperature** - β1 value is 0.4914(High temperature indicates high count of bikes sharing count).
+  2. **Year** - β2 value is 0.2334(In 2019 Bike sharing count was comparatively very high than in 2018).
+  3. **Season(Winter)** - β3 value is 0.0970(In winters bike sharing count is comparatively high).
 ___
 # General Subjective Questions
 ## 1. Explain the linear regression algorithm in detail.